NoopurWagh/Portfolio/Marathon Data Analysis/readme.md

 Three key advantages of the Ultra Marathon Analysis project are:

-1. **Informed Insights:** By leveraging Python for data analysis, we gained insights into athlete performances, speed differences, age group performances, and seasonal trends in ultra marathon races.
+1. **Informed Insights:** By leveraging Python for data analysis, I gained insights into athlete performances, speed differences, age group performances, and seasonal trends in ultra marathon races.

 2. **Data Visualization:** Visualizations using Matplotlib helped in better understanding the trends and patterns in the data, aiding decision-making processes.